ismasan/smidge/README.md

 ```

 The gem uses [Plumb](https://github.com/ismasan/plumb) for data validation and transformation.
 It's designed to make consuming APIs easier by eliminating boilerplate HTTP client code, and to use and test APIS that expose OpenAPI specs.

+Any OpenAPI 3.0 spec will do, but I'm also working on [Steppe](https://github.com/ismasan/steppe), a Ruby toolkit for building REST APIs that generate OpenAPI specs automatically.

 ## Development